-(4) have adequately disclosed any personal, professional, or financial conflict of interest that could reasonably be thought to bear upon the person's performance as a commissioner;
+(3) have adequately disclosed any personal, professional, or financial conflict . of interest that could reasonably be thought to bear upon the person's performance as a Commissioner;

-(5) have a reputation for integrity, professionalism, and sound judgment;
+(4) have a reputation for integrity, professionalism, and sound judgment;

-(6) have a history of leadership and community involvement;
+(5) have a history of leadership and community involvement;

-(7) have a demonstrated ability to engage effectively with all who have a stake in policing, including, but not limited to, residents of marginalized communities, police officers, and public officials;
+(6) have a demonstrated ability to engage effectively with all who have a stake in policing, including, but not limited to, marginalized communities, police officers, and public officials;

-(8) have a documented history and reputation for working in groups in a collaborative manner that reflects sound judgment, independence, fairness, and objectivity;
+(7) have a demonstrated ability to work in groups in a collaborative manner that reflects sound judgment, independence, fairness, and objectivity;

-(9) have not been an employee of the Department, COPA, or the Police Board in any of the three years immediately preceding their appointment; and
+(8) have not been an employee of the Department, COPA, or the Police Board in any of the five years immediately preceding their appointment; and

-(10) not be a member of the Commission Nominating Committee.
+(9) not be a member of the Nominating Committee.

-At least two commissioners shall each have at least ten years of experience as a practicing attorney, with significant experience in civil rights, civil liberties, law enforcement, or criminal defense.
-At least one commissioner shall have at least ten years of experience in community organizing that involves a formal affiliation with a community-based organization.
-Two commissioners shall be exempt from the requirements of subsection (b)(2) of this section, and shall be between the ages of 18 and 24 years old at the time of appointment and either have been incarcerated, under correctional supervision, on probation or parole, or have been the victim of police misconduct.
+At least two Commissioners shall each have at least ten years of experience as a practicing attorney, with significant experience in civil rights, civil liberties, or criminal defense or prosecution.
+At least one Commissioner shall have at least ten years of experience in community organizing that involves a formal affiliation with one or more community-based organizations.
+Two Commissioners shall be exempt from the requirements of subsection (b)(2) of this section and shall be between the ages of 18 and 24 years old at the time of appointment.